Personal Experience with Survivor's CPTSD, Narcissistic Abuse, Anxiety & Sleep Disorders, Asperger's Syndrome, and

-What Happens When You Ignore or Neglect Uterine Fibroids?
+What Happens if You Ignore or Neglect Uterine Fibroids?

 Depending on the time and growth spurts, ignoring or neglecting the symptoms could worsen the condition to the point of a debilitating lifestyle.

 Those women suffering from the disease find themselves when life is inconvenient to the fibroid condition that they must prohibit their typical day-to-day activities.
 Where they once enjoyed working out at the gym, hiking or long walks, shopping trips, vacation travel, or situations more imperative such as attendance at the workplace or sexual relations because of the embarrassment because of an accidental and uncontrolled bleed they can no longer.

 Even more alarming are two other scenarios which might produce life-threatening conditions such as a pregnancy miscarriage or an out-of-control fibroid which grows to disproportionate size disrupting other organs.